Liquid Roof Application

 Rusty or pitted metal should be wire brushed to remove loose oxide.
 Tightly adhering corrosion may be recoated.
 Asphalt based aluminum coatings should be removed as much as possible by wire brush or abrasive disc.
 Roof cement should be removed and replaced with butyl caulk where necessary.

 Repair torn rubber by re-gluing loose areas with contact cement.
-Coat exposed edges with contact cement to prevent solvent absorption from Liquid EPDM Roof/Liquid EPDM Rubber.
+Coat exposed edges with contact cement to prevent solvent absorption from Liquid EPDM Rubber Roof.
 A rubber patch may be applied over torn area if desired.
 Remove chalk from white rubber membrane by brushing with a detergent solution followed by a water rinse or working surface with a stiff brush.
-Smooth metal or plastic surfaces should be roughed up to improve adhesion of Liquid EPDM Roof/Liquid EPDM Rubber A de-glossing solvent may work on some plastics.
+Smooth metal or plastic surfaces should be roughed up to improve adhesion of Liquid EPDM.
+A de-glossing solvent may work on some plastics.

 Liquid Roof is the only liquid EPDM Rubber product currently on the market.